BOC-3 filing inside the FMCSA 20-day filing window

 How does the BOC-3 fit alongside the OP-1 service fee?

 The OP-1 itself carries a $300 FMCSA government fee plus your filing-service fee (typically $199-$300 with a service like FastTruckAuthority).
-The BOC-3 is a separate $75 one-time filing — there is no government fee, just the process-agent service fee.
-The two filings can run in parallel: a new applicant typically files OP-1 on Monday and the BOC-3 by Wednesday so both clear inside the 21-day window.
+The BOC-3 is a separate $75 one-time filing - there is no government fee, just the process-agent service fee.
+The two filings can run in parallel: a new applicant typically files OP-1 on Monday and the BOC-3 by Wednesday so both clear well inside the 20-day filing deadline.

 Other BOC-3 contexts we cover